Wild, Precious Life

 Posted on May Eve, April 30th

 Merry May Eve, Walpurgis Night, Beltane — the wheel of the year is turning.
 The Sun, our central star, nears a critical phase in its yearly passage: the midpoint between spring equinox and the coming summer solstice — here in the north that is.
 On May Day, north of the equator, we celebrate a fertile, waxing Sun swiftly climbing to its zenith, the height of its power.
-For those of you who like precision, the Sun actually strikes this exact "equinox-solstice" midpoint, a few days from now, arriving at 15° Taurus on the 5th of May.
+For those of you who like precision, the Sun actually strikes this exact "equinox-solstice" midpoint, a few days from now, this year arriving at 15° Taurus on the morning of the 5th (UT).
+For those of us here in Pacific time, it falls on the 4th — and just barely — at two minutes before the witching hour of midnight.

 Beltane is mentioned in some of the earliest Irish and Welsh literature and associated with important events in their mythologies.
 The festival marked the time when cattle were released to distant, higher elevation pastures; therefore, Beltane rituals were performed not only to increase crops and protect people, but also to protect the cattle foraging at some distance from the village.
 As Ronald Hutton, English historian and professor of history at Bristol University, noted in his book, Stations of the Sun, special bonfires were lit at this time and their flames, smoke and ash were thought to possess protective powers.
 Cattle would be driven around a bonfire, or between two bonfires, people would walk around the fires as well and sometimes leap over flames or embers.
 All household fires would be put out and then re-lit from the Beltane bonfire, transferring its protective power to each home.